sivark/ExpoLab/ExpoWorksheet.md

 ## Exercise 2

+>	_"Compound interest is the eighth wonder of the world.
+He who understands it, earns it ... he who doesn't ... pays it."_ \newline
+\hfill -- incorrectly attributed to Albert Einstein

 1. Say you take a \$ 1 million home loan from a bank.
 The rate of interest (growth rate) is 7% per annum.
 Suppose you forgot to pay your installments (_oops!_) approximately how many years will it take for the amount you owe to double, to \$ 2 million?
 Is that compatible with the _"rule of seventy"?_

 $$\textrm{Doubling time (in number of periods)} \approx \dfrac{0.7}{\textrm{rate of growth (in one period)}}$$